Quarter, Really

 Common Error: Forgetting the Roll Count

 You've got $20 in loose quarters.
-This leads to you want rolls.
+You want rolls.
 You grab paper wrappers.
 How many?

 Two.
 Because 40 quarters per roll × 2 rolls = 80 quarters = $20.